sul1106/HTML-and-CSS-qr-code-project/README.md

 ### Useful resources

-- [Resource 1](https://www.w3schools.com) - This helped me get useful informations of various components of html and css.
+- [W3 Schools](https://www.w3schools.com) - This helped me get useful informations of various components of html and css.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.developer.mozilla.org) - This is an amazing article which helped me understand the workings and attributes.
+- [MDN Web docs](https://www.developer.mozilla.org) - This is an amazing article which helped me understand the workings and attributes.
 I'd recommend it to anyone still learning this concept.

 ## Author
 - Frontend Mentor - [@sul1106](https://www.frontendmentor.io/profile/sul1106)